MAG (video game): Downloadable content

 Zipper Interactive released their first DLC pack for free on the PlayStation Network on March 25.
 The DLC featured a new kind of grenade, skins, and special editions of the light machine guns.
 Zipper released the second DLC pack on April 19 with new sniper rifles and a new armor type.

 Zipper Interactive released a new DLC pack called MAG Interdiction Mission Pack, which is the first DLC pack that was released.
 The pack featured a new 128-player game type called Interdiction.
 The DLC included three maps and also featured improved heavy armor and enhanced vehicle combat, new unlockable trophies, and new ribbons.
 The fourth DLC entitled Escalation was released to tie in with the release of the 2.0 beta version of MAG.

 "Escalation" was the second add-on that was released.
 This DLC was released with three faction-themed neutral maps to play on.
 New trophies, ribbons, and guns were included in the pack.

 Zipper Interactive and Sony released a MAG demo for download on the PlayStation Store at no charge.
-"The MAG trial gives you full access to all of MAG's maps, weapons, character skills and modes, with the only limit being a character growth cap at level 8."
+The demo includes every weapon, map, character skill, and mode, but there is a level cap of eight.
 The demo was released to the North American store on March 29, 2011.

 All of MAG's downloadable content is no longer available.